This a VST3 plug-in (on Windows/macOS). An Audio Unit version is also available for macOS.

 - The Supperware Head Tracker (optional, but it’s kind of the point).

-Once the head tracker is plugged in, click the green tick to connect it to the plug-in.
-(If the tick doesn’t turn green and the animated head appear when you click it, make sure that something else hasn’t taken exclusive control of the head tracker.
-For example, Bridgehead will do this.
-You don’t need Bridgehead when you run the plug-in: you’ll need either to close it or to disconnect from it.)
+Once the head tracker is plugged in, click the blue link button to connect it to the plug-in if you don’t see the animated head immediately.
+(If this does nothing, make sure that something else hasn’t taken exclusive control of the head tracker.
+For example, our OSC bridge, Bridgehead, will do this.
+You will need to disconnect it from that first if you’re running it.)

 Working in real-time